godotengine/godot-docs/tutorials/2d/2d_transforms.rst

 This is an overview of the 2D transforms going on for nodes from the moment they draw their content locally to the time they are drawn onto the screen.
-This overview discusses very low level details of the engine.
+This overview discusses very low-level details of the engine.

 The goal of this tutorial is to teach a way for feeding input events to the Input with a position in the correct coordinate system.